 SGLT2 is a protein in humans that facilitates glucose reabsorption in the kidney.
 SGLT2 is responsible for almost 90% of the glucose reabsorption in the kidney.
-Inhibiting this transporter leads to the decrease in blood glucose due to the increase in renal glucose excretion.
+Inhibiting this transporter leads to a decrease in blood glucose due to the increase in renal glucose excretion.

 Drugs in the SGLT2 inhibitors class

 - Generic name: Dapagliflozin (Brand name: Farxiga (in the US), Forxiga (in EU)),